yum-food/TaSTT/README.md

       The other encoding scheme is thus ~2.5 times more efficient.
 This could be used to significantly speed up sync times.
 (Thanks, Noppers for the idea!)
+   6. Use Const-Me/Whisper for transcription.
+   7. Implement beam search in Const-Me/Whisper.
 5. Bugfixes
    1. ~~The whisper STT says "Thank you." when there's no audio?~~ DONE
    2. JP and CN transcription does not work in the GUI due to encoding issues.